 This is the distance Swedish people normally stand apart from each other when talking.
 Swedes are quite reserved about personal space and if you get too close, you will probably see that the Swede will start to back off.
 Do not feel offended by this, as it is just normal for us to keep some distance between each other.

-This is a strange habit for most foreigners, but when you enter someone's house or flat, you will have to take your outdoor shoes off in the entrance.
+When you enter someone's house or flat, you will have to take your outdoor shoes off in the entrance.
 It is normal to walk around in your socks, even at someone else's house.

 The Scandinavian rule of "Allemansrätt"/Right of Public Access provides everyone with the right of access to privately owned land (provided they abide by the rules), and thus to the pleasures of the forests and countryside from one end of Sweden to the other.

 However, this is a right that also brings responsibilities.
 If the right of public access is to work, we all need to be responsible for our conduct when we are out in nature, and to take care not to disturb and to damage it.
 Do not damage bushes, cut down trees or leave garbage behind you.

 1 January - New Year's Day - Nyårsdagen

-Epiphany Day - Trettondagen
+6 January - Epiphany - Trettondagen

 Good Friday - Långfredag

-Easter Monday Annandag Påsk
+Easter Monday - Annandag Påsk

 Ascension Day - Kristi Himmelsfärdsdag (can take place in either April, May or June)

-Sweden's National Day
+6 June - Sweden's National Day - Nationaldagen

 Midsummer's eve - Midsommarafton

-All Saints' Day - Allhelgonadagen
+All Saints' Day - Alla helgons dag

 25 December - Christmas Day - Juldagen

-Boxing Day/St Stephen's Day - Annandag Jul
+26 December - Boxing Day/St Stephen's Day - Annandag Jul